passy/golden_retriever/README.md

 not already available and start a Docker terminal.
 Then create the container by running the following build at the top level of the repository source tree:

+    make docker

+You can also manually invoke the docker command if you want to customize it:

     docker build --rm=true -t grrr .

 [Docker]: http://docker.io

 Once built, an interactive shell can be run in the container using:

+    make shell

+Again, if you want to customize the command invoked, use this as your base:

     docker run -it -v "$(pwd):/grrr" --workdir=/grrr grrr /bin/bash